-An alarming number of residents in Eastern Connecticut have discovered that their home foundations are failing.
+As many as 34,000 home foundations in Eastern Connecticut may be failing.
 A quarry in Willington, Connecticut was a longstanding source of aggregate used in concrete for building construction.
-The quarry contained a vein of the mineral pyrrhotite, which contaminated the aggregate, and so, the concrete.
-In time, the mineral reacts with water, causing the concrete to crumble and foundations to fail.
+The quarry contained a vein of the mineral pyrrhotite, which contaminated the aggregate, and so, the concrete used in foundations.
+In time, the mineral reacts with water and air, causing the concrete to crumble and foundations to fail.

 Repairs proved ineffective.
 Replacement of the foundation is costly but the only currently effective solution.
 The process involves detaching accessory structures and utilities, lifting the house structure, demolishing the defective foundation and pouring a replacement foundation.

 Homeowner claims were denied by insurers.
 FEMA declined assistance.